Sid-git399/timevault-app/README.md

   own status.
 A real deployment would need a notification path (email/Slack) to alert a human seller when a new inquiry comes in.
-- **Admin**: the `Role` enum on `User` is defined but unused — a natural next step is an admin view for managing watch listings and responding to inquiries.
+- **Admin**: the `Role` enum on `User` is defined but unused — a natural next step is an admin view for managing watch listings and responding to inquiries..